12 Top-Rated Tourist Attractions in Cork

 Address: Carrigtwohill, Co.
 Cork

 A 25-minute drive south east of Cork city takes visitors to the historic port of Cobh (formerly Queenstown).
-The town is famous as the last port of call of the Titanic on its fateful maiden voyage in 1912.
+The town is famous as the last port of call of the doomed Titanic on its first voyage in 1912.
 These days it's still a favorite dock for cruise liners from around the world.
 Millions of those Irish who emigrated to North America and elsewhere during the 1800 and 1900s departed here, most never to return.
 The town is dominated by St. Colman's Cathedral, which dates from 1868.
 There's a 60-minute Titanic Trail walking tour, and other attractions include the Titanic Experience, the Cobh Museum, and the Queenstown Story Heritage Centre.